aakashgoel12/courses/Natural Language Processing in TensorFlow/week-02/notes_week02.md

 8) In Model Summary,
 	A) No. of params in Embedding Layer is = Vocab size * Embedding dimension

+	B) Loss curve shouldn't be sharp, it should be flatten.
+	See before tweak of params
+	[!before_tweak.png]

+	After tweak of some params, like reduce in max_len and embedding dimension, loss curve flatten.
+However, accuracy decreases.

+	[!after_tweak.png]

 9) Tensorflow Links:
 	A) https://www.tensorflow.org/datasets/api_docs/python/tfds/features/text/SubwordTextEncoder